flows-network/awesome-flow-functions/README.md

 # Awesome flow fucntions

 This list of flow function is sorted by the SaaS/event triggered the flow.
+You're also welcome to submit your function here so that the community can grow together.

 * [Airtable](#artiable)
 * [GitHub](#github)